What is Chapter 13?

 Where do I find my case information?

-Information relating to your Chapter 13 Bankruptcy case will be made available via the internet to your creditors and other parties in interest.
+Information relating to your Chapter 13 Bankruptcy case will be made available via the Internet to your creditors and other parties in interest.
 Your Chapter 13 Trustee has a duty, unless otherwise ordered by the Bankruptcy Court, to furnish information concerning the administration of your bankruptcy case as is requested by your creditors.
-Consistent with this duty, the Chapter 13 Trustee will make the following information available to your creditors on a web site:
+Consistent with this duty, the Chapter 13 Trustee will make the following information available to your creditors on the National Data Center (NDC) web site:

-You may review, without charge, your Chapter 13 case information that is posted on the internet.
+You may review, without charge, your Chapter 13 case information that is posted on the NDC site.
 If you believe the information about your bankruptcy case is inaccurate, you can contact the web site host to report the error.
 You should receive a written response from the web site host within thirty (30) days following receipt of such report.
-The internet address where your information is posted is https://www.ndc.org/.
+You may also track your payments and distribution of payments by registering at www.ndc.org.

 What is the Order Discharging Debtor?